jacob-8/kitbook/packages/kitbook/src/index.md

 - Quickly create and compare numerous variants of a component via an array of auto-typed prop objects in a colocated typescript file that can also be used for testing.
 - All SvelteKit-only imports are automatically avaiable because it's a SvelteKit app.
 - Build components using the same initialization hooks as your main unless you turn them off i18n
-- [Foam](https://foambubble.github.io/foam/) based automatic updating wiki-link functionality for documentation links within your Kitbook.
+- [Foam](https://foambubble.github.io/foam/) based automatic updating wiki-links for easy linking within your Kitbook.

 ## Start Documenting and Prototyping Components